thisisobate/nosedive/README.md

 > On a scale of 1 to 10, are you satisfied with the result?
 Is there anything that needs more attention?

 I'll rate it an 8.
 I'm quite satisfied with the result.
 I think the `media API` needs to have a `media alternate text` included in the API response.
 This would be super useful for implementing accessibility appropriately.
+Also, I need to make the images to load fast.

 > How long did it take you to implement this development ?
 Was it longer or shorter than what you initially expected?